diasks2/real_data_tests/README.md

 This will:
 1. Find the specified User record
-2. Collect all associated records (posts, comments, etc.)
+2. Collect all associated records based on your configuration
+3. Apply any configured anonymization rules
-3. Generate a SQL dump file in your configured dump_path
+4. Generate a SQL dump file in your configured dump_path

 ### 2. Using in Tests